seasonedfish/fishersun.com/src/content/posts/running-out-of-memory-on-bluefin/index.md

 tags: [linux]
 ---

-Last month, I found my laptop constantly freezing.
+Last month, I found my laptop running [Bluefin](https://projectbluefin.io/) constantly freezing.
 These freezes weren't minor one-second freezes: the entire OS would lock up, and waiting did nothing.
 Every time it happened, I would have to hold the power button to trigger a force-shut down.